AdaptiveScale/rosetta/docs/markdowns/diff.md

 Column Changed: Column 'actor_id' in table 'actor' changed 'Nullable'.
 New value: 'true', old value: 'false' Table Added: Table 'address'
 ```
+##### Example Command:
+To use the `diff` command with the default configuration file and model file, you might run:

+    rosetta -s source_db_connection

+**In this example:**
+1. The command compares the `source_db_connection` schema with the specified local model.
+2. Differences are displayed, such as table and column changes.

+##### Additional Notes
+- **Usage of `--model`**: When using a specific model file other than `model.yaml`, specify it with the `--model` parameter.
+- **Table and Column Change Detection**: The output categorizes schema differences into table changes, column modifications, and new or removed tables.
+- **Precision in Changes**: Each change specifies old and new values, helping identify unintended modifications or updates needed in the target database.